This post may contain affiliate links. Please see my disclosure policy for details.

 5. Touch House / Culloden House

 This is a private residence and not open to the public.
-But, the family are happy for you to take photos from the driveway at a distance.
+But, the family is happy for you to take photos from the driveway at a distance.

-It appears in episode 12 and 13 of Outlander Series 2 and the interiors (which were shot elsewhere) and is where Colum MacKenzie lies in bed and also where Dougall MacKenzie meets his end.
+It appears in episodes 12 and 13 of Outlander Series 2 and the interiors (which were filmed elsewhere) and is where Colum MacKenzie lies in bed and also where Dougall MacKenzie meets his end.